codeforamerica/honeycrisp-gem/README.md

     ```

-1. (Optional) To use variables provided by the style guide gem remove `require_tree` directives from your `application.scss` and use use `@import` statements instead ([from stack overflow](https://stackoverflow.com/questions/6269420/sass-global-variables-not-being-passed-to-partials/9055230#9055230))
+To use variables provided by the style guide gem remove `require_tree` directives from your `application.scss` and use use `@import` statements instead ([from stack overflow](https://stackoverflow.com/questions/6269420/sass-global-variables-not-being-passed-to-partials/9055230#9055230))

     ```scss
     # do not use